SringayKeno/MechaCarStatisticalAnalysis/README.md

 ## Design a Study Comparing the MechaCar to the Competition.
 Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
+#### Study: How much impact safety ratings has on a consumer's decision to buy a car.
+MechaCar vs Competition

 What metric or metrics are you going to test?

+Measured metrics would be safety ratings and the pruchase volume for each type of MechaCar produced.
+We want to see if there is a relationship between the safety rating of a vehicle vs the purchase volume of each type of vehicle.

 What is the null hypothesis or alternative hypothesis?

+* The null hypothesis would be there is no relationship between the safety rating and purchase volume of a vehicle
+* The alternative hypothesis would be that there is a relationship between safety rating and purchase volume of a vehicle

 What statistical test would you use to test the hypothesis?
 And why?

+Since we are using categorical data, Chi-squared test would be used.
+Specifically, the ci-squared test for independence.
+Ultimately we are comparing the frequencies of vehicles purchased at each safety rating level.

 What data is needed to run the statistical test?

+In order to run this test we would need the safety rating of each vehicle produced by MechaCar.
+Also needed how much of each type of MechaCar was purchased along with same info for competitors.